MicrosoftDocs/ai-builder/ai-builder-docs/activity-monitoring.md

 > [!NOTE]
 > - The monitoring data is stored in the **AI Event** table in your Dataverse instance.
 It persists in the table even if the model, flow, and app are deleted.
+> - Write access to this table is required to record AI model/prompt activity.
 > - The **AI Event** Dataverse table contains input of the AI model predict actions for text scenarios only.

 The data that you can display depends on your role.